avazquezcode/tamandua/README.md

 Tamandua is a small programming language.

 > [!NOTE]
-> Currently writing its compiler in my spare time :)
+> Currently writing the bytecode compiler and VM (in C language) in my spare time :)

 The name, comes from a very unique animal from South America, the Tamandua...